-Indians are known for many things across the globe, their culture, hospitality, food, colorful festivals, bollywood, dance……. and the list is endless.
+Indians are known for many things across the globe: their culture, hospitality, food, colourful festivals, Bollywood, dance, the list is endless.

 Indians consider gold auspicious, making it an integral part of their lives.
-An Indian celebration without gold is dull and lackluster, gold adds zing and shine in our festivities.
-Purchasing gold is a time honored tradition in India, a tradition which continues irrespective of gold prices.
+An Indian celebration without gold is dull and lacklustre.
+Gold adds zing and shine to our festivities.
+Purchasing gold is a time-honoured tradition in India, a tradition which continues irrespective of gold prices.

 We, as a country, are more than happy to shell out the rates commanded by gold.
 It’s common for things to be taken at face value, and gold leads in this category.

 Commodities markets have a strong influence on the economies of nations and people.
-Shortages on critical commodities make the consumers anxious to acquire the product.
-While the producers would demand a higher price in order to bring more products on to the market, the consumers would pay a higher price in order to get the product they want.
+Shortages in critical commodities make the consumers anxious to acquire the product.
+While the producers would demand a higher price in order to bring more products onto the market, the consumers would pay a higher price in order to get the product they want.
 On the other hand, oversupply can have a devastating impact on a region by devaluing the prices of core commodities.

-If the market is volatile or bearish, scared investors scramble to transfer money to precious metals such as gold, which has historically been viewed as a reliable, dependable metal with transferable value.
-For the investors who are losing money in the stock market, trading in precious metals can create nice returns.
+If the market is volatile or bearish, scared investors scramble to transfer money to precious metals such as gold, which has historically been viewed as a reliable, dependable metal with transferable value for investors who are losing money in the stock market, trading in precious metals can create nice returns.
 Precious metals can also be used as a hedge against high inflation or periods of currency devaluation.

 MCX stands for the Multi Commodity Exchange.
-This is the exchange for trading commodities; just like the BSE is for trading stocks of companies.
-You can trade gold, silver and other precious metals along with agricultural commodities like cotton, coffee etc. The Exchange provides secure and transparent trade mechanisms, and works in conformity with the regulatory framework.
+This is the exchange for trading commodities, just like the Bombay Stock Exchange (BSE) is for trading companies’ stocks.
+You can trade gold, silver, and other precious metals along with agricultural commodities like cotton, coffee, etc. The exchange provides secure and transparent trade mechanisms and works in conformity with the regulatory framework.

 Let’s dive deep into the factors affecting the price of gold in India.

 One of the crucial factors influencing the online gold rate is the inflation rate in India.
-For instance, when the rate of inflation rises, the gold prices shoot up too.
-An increase in the prices of gold indicates the high demand for gold in the market.
-The day-to-day gold prices in India are influenced by the inflation rate of the country.
+For instance, when the rate of inflation rises, gold prices shoot up, too.
+An increase in the price of gold indicates the high demand for gold in the market.
+The day-to-day gold prices in India are influenced by the country’s inflation rate.

-Like all central banks, the Reserve Bank of India holds gold reserves for the future, and it has a crucial impact on the gold rate.
-If the RBI decides to preserve the reserve of gold, the gold prices will increase, because of the decreased supply of the gold in the market.
+Like all central banks, the Reserve Bank of India (RBI) holds gold reserves for the future, and it has a crucial impact on the gold rate.
+If the RBI decides to preserve the reserve of gold, the gold prices will increase because of the decreased supply of gold in the market.

 The demand for gold items increases during the wedding and other festive seasons.
 Indians buy gold in tonnes during festivals like Diwali.
-During these festivities the demand for gold increases, making the gold prices go up.
+During these festivities, the demand for gold increases, making gold prices go up.

-Besides the jewelry market, the prices of gold also depend on how much gold electronic manufacturing companies buy.
-Every year, these companies buy gold to use in electronic devices, such as television, mobile phones, computers, etc. More the demand of gold by electronic companies, more the demand and less the supply.
+Besides the jewellery market, the prices of gold also depend on how much gold electronic manufacturing companies buy.
+Every year, these companies buy gold to use in electronic devices, such as televisions, mobile phones, computers, etc. The more the demand for gold by electronic companies, the more the demand and less the supply.

 The gold price in India is also dependent on the policy changes in the gold mining companies.
 For instance, if the gold mining companies decide to increase the production cost, it will reflect on the gold prices.